Press "Enter" to skip to content

 According to Mercer’s official website, there are “Over 150 international students representing 40 countries” attending MCCC.
 In The VOICE survey, 15% of these international students said they were not eligible to vote, as they are not citizens.

 While some students are looking at the election with less confidence, others have a more positive outlook.
-First-time voter William Childs, a second-year Criminal Justice major, says he sees himself well-represented in current politics.
+First-time voter William Childs, a first-year Criminal Justice major, says he sees himself well-represented in current politics.

 Childs says, “I do think Trump is a really good person to run this country…I also think we need somebody who can unite people, because I think the two parties and the American people are very divided right now, and I think the key to fixing that is communication issues [which] aren’t going to get solved unless you talk civilly to people.”